ctrlplusb/monilla/readme.md

 &nbsp;

 ### 5.2.
-Linking and Unlinking packages
+Linking packages

-Linking enables you to use one of your monorepo packages within another as though it were installed via an NPM registry.
+Linking enables you to utilise one of your monorepo packages within another as though it were installed via the NPM registry.

 The example monorepo contains a mobile app, and a components library.
 If we wished to utilise the components library within the mobile app we can link the package.